-NEW YORK, Dec 27 (Reuters) - U.S. stock indexes barely budged on Friday, taking a break from this week's rally that has repeatedly pushed stocks to all-time highs as investors close out a stellar year for equities.
+NEW YORK, Dec 27 U.S. stock indexes barely budged on Friday, taking a break from the rally that has repeatedly pushed stocks to all-time highs this week as investors close out a stellar year for equities.

-Shares of Twitter Inc, the social media company that has nearly tripled in value since going public in early November, slid 8 percent to $67.34 by early afternoon as investors took profits.
-The stock, however, is still up about 12 percent for the week.
+Twitter Inc, the social media stock, which has nearly tripled in price since going public in early November, slid 7.1 percent to $68.11 by midday.
+The stock, however, is still up about 13.5 percent for the week.
 Twitter was among the most actively traded on the New York Stock Exchange.

 "I think you are just seeing some people take profits off the table here.
 I think it's normal market behavior at the end of the year," said Robert Francello, head of equity trading for Apex Capital in San Francisco.

 A bright spot came from the telecom sector.
 Sprint Corp shares jumped 9.3 percent to $10.89 and topped the NYSE's most-active list, following speculation that a deal by Japan's SoftBank Corp to acquire U.S. wireless carrier T-Mobile US is closer to getting done.
 SoftBank is considering the possibility of having Sprint, which it recently acquired, take a majority stake in T-Mobile, according to sources close to the matter.
 Sprint's stock earlier hit a 52-week high at $11.46.

 The Nasdaq, which is a tech-heavy index, was down 0.2 percent, with leaders like Apple off slightly.
 The Nasdaq has surged 38 percent this year, making it the best performer among the three major U.S. stock indexes.

 Volume overall was light, as it has been all week, with no economic figures and many participants out for the rest of 2013.